Explore the breed's characteristics, health, and history — and find trusted breeders

 The Brandlbracke, also known as the Austrian Smooth-Haired Hound or Austrian Black and Tan Hound, is an elegant and powerful dog with balanced proportions.
 Her bright, deep brown eyes and the remarkable black and brown fur color, which also gave her her name, give her an unmistakable look.
 The FCI lists them in Group 6: scent hounds, bloodhounds and related breeds.
 The Brandlbracke's body structure is perfectly tailored to the needs of a hunting dog that must also be able to perform well in mountainous terrain.
 It is compact and athletic, but also elegant and agile.
 Their ears are medium long and drooping, their expression alert and intelligent.
 There is no distinction between performance and show lines in the Brandlbracke, which is due to its heavy use as a working dog rather than a show dog.

-The Brandlbrack was bred to hunt rabbits and other game in mountainous terrain and is known for its endurance.
+The Brandlbracke was bred for hunting hares and other game in mountainous terrain and is known for its stamina.

 Austria